-Seahawks meet with Frank Clark, express ‘extreme disappointment with his judgement’ on Twitter
+Seahawks meet with Frank Clark, express ‘extreme disappointment with his judgment’ on Twitter

 Clark deleted his tweet and then tweeted: ‘’Apologize to anyone who felt offended by my tweet earlier.
 We gotta do better supporting these major issues we face in this world.”

-Asked for a comment about the matter Wednesday, the Seahawks statement read in full: “We met with Frank this morning and expressed our extreme disappointment with his judgement.”
+Asked for a comment about the matter Wednesday, the Seahawks statement read in full: “We met with Frank this morning and expressed our extreme disappointment with his judgment.”

 Clark later Wednesday tweeted: